Wenzhou people

+The Wenzhou people or Wenzhounese people are an ethnographic group native to Wenzhou, Zhejiang province, China, who mostly speak Wenzhounese, a variety of Wu Chinese.

-Wenzhou people or Wenzhounese people is a subgroup of Oujiang Wu Chinese speaking peoples, who live primarily in Wenzhou, Zhejiang province.
-Wenzhou people are known for their business and money-making skills.
-The area also has a large diaspora population in Europe and the United States, with a reputation for being enterprising natives who start restaurants, retail and wholesale businesses in their adopted countries.
+Wenzhounese people are known for their business and money-making skills, and have also made notable contributions to mathematics and technology.
+There are Wenzhounese diaspora communities in Europe and the United States, with a reputation for being enterprising natives who start restaurants, retail and wholesale businesses in their adopted countries.
 About two-thirds of the overseas community is in Europe.
-Wenzhounese people have also made notable contributions to mathematics and technology.

 History

-Wenzhou was the home territory of the Dong'ou Kingdom, which have been conquered by the Minyue Kingdom and later by the Han dynasty.
+Wenzhou was the home territory of the Dong'ou Kingdom, which had been conquered by the Minyue Kingdom and later by the Han dynasty.

 The majority of people in Wenzhou are descendants of immigrants and about 80% came from Fujian province.
 From the Tang, Song to Ming and Qing dynasties, a great number of families in Fujian province immigrated to Wenzhou with all their family members.